noahrotheray/ls_assesment/README.md

 - Add process to build and push image
 - ArgoCD to manage manifests
 - Get k3s_token automatically (no manual steps for worker nodes)
-- Terraform instead of ansible maybe?
+- Terraform to provision the VMs maybe?
 - Add rate limiting on nginx
 - Add taints to put nginx on its own node pool
 - Use ansible vault for secrets